 6. Find a cheaper home

 Housing is a major expense in Switzerland, and if you are desperate to get out of debt, cutting down on living space is one of the surest ways to save money.
-The difference between a 5 room and a 4 room apartment, for example, can easily be as large as 1000 francs a month.
+The price difference between a 5-room and a 3-room apartment, for example, can easily be as large as 1000 francs a month.
 Think of how quickly you could repay your debt with that extra money.
 If moving is not an option, consider subletting part of your home to ease the rental burden.
 If you own your own home and selling it is not a profitable option, consider letting out rooms for extra income.

 7. Stick to cash

-Credit cards, debit cards and digital wallets (like paypal or Apple Pay) are designed to make spending money a whole lot easier – just the opposite of what you need when paying off debt.
-Around 7 percent of Swiss households overdraw their bank accounts while around 4 percent have failed to meet their credit card payments.
-Aside from helping you avoid debt and payment card fees (like annual fees and foreign transaction fees), canceling your credit and debit cards will also make impulse online shopping nearly impossible.
-Drawing cash for unplanned spending, overdrawing your account and spending on credit are other habits you can lose by ditching your debit and credit cards.
+Credit cards, debit cards, wearable payments and digital wallets (like paypal or Apple Pay) are designed to make spending money a whole lot easier – just the opposite of what you need when paying off debt.
+Around 7 percent of Swiss households overdraw their bank accounts while around 4 percent have failed to meet their credit card payments, according to Federal Statistical Office reports.
+Aside from helping you avoid debt and payment card fees (like annual fees and foreign transaction fees), canceling your credit cards and debit cards will also make impulse online shopping nearly impossible.
+Drawing cash for unplanned spending, overdrawing your account and spending money which you do not have are other habits you can lose by ditching your debit and credit cards.

 Whether you are grabbing fast food to go, picking up a sandwich at a convenience store or dining in a proper restaurant, satisfying your stomach is costing you dearly.
 According to The Economist’s “Big Mac Index”, Swiss diners pay 27.2% more for the popular hamburger than it is actually worth.
 Planning your meals and taking food, coffee and drinks with you from home whenever possible can easily save you a three-digit sum every month.

-Even a “cheap” vacation abroad can set you back by 1000 francs (much more than that if you aren’t tight with money).
-If you try to keep up with the Swiss average of around 3 trips involving overnight stays every year, you will find yourself digging yourself deeper into the minus.
+Even a “cheap” vacation abroad can set you back by 1000 francs (much more than that if you aren’t stingy with yourself).
+If you try to keep up with the Swiss average of around 3 trips involving paid accomodation every year, you will find yourself digging yourself deeper into the minus.
 The result is more stress, which is just the opposite of what vacations are about.
 Consider cheap alternatives like camping, day trips, visiting friends or pursuing hobbies.
 If you must stay at a hotel, follow this guide to cutting the cost of hotel stays.

 Saving can go a long way towards digging you out of the hole, but if you have major debts, saving alone may not be enough.
 Considering the fact that Swiss labor law provides for generous holidays (4 weeks paid leave compared to the U.S. average of 2 weeks) and many businesses close for the entire weekend, taking on a part-time job or some freelance work without suffering from burnout is quite feasible.
 Many weekend and evening jobs are available in the retail and leisure sectors, and freelance work is readily available online.
-Remmber that less outstanding debt means less interest chargeBeing able to repay an extra couple hundred francs per month can radically reduce the time it takes to pay off a large debt.
+Less outstanding debt means lower interest charges, so being able to repay an extra couple hundred francs per month can radically reduce the time it takes to pay off your debts.

 Do you really need high-speed internet, unlimited roaming or a new phone every year?
 Unless those services are earning you more money than they cost you, they are nothing more than liabilities.
-Chances are, you hardly ever use your fixed-line phone or internet, and you could likely do whatever it is you do on your mobile phone just as well with a budget phone.
-You probably don’t need to keep paying 40 or 50 francs per month for a fixed line if you use your mobile phone for all your calls and online activity.
-Replacing an expensive unlimited roaming mobile contract with one that gives you similar services – but within Switzerland only and not necessarily unlimited – can cut your monthly phone bill by up to 100 francs.
-That’s another 100 francs per month you can use to pay off your debts.
+Chances are, you hardly ever use your fixed-line phone or internet, and you could likely do the things you do on your mobile phone just as well using a budget phone.
+Terminating unused telecom services, sticking to a single, affordable phone and migrating to the most affordable mobile plan that matches your needs can easily free up as much as 100 francs per month towards repaying your debts.
+The moneyland.ch mobile plan comparison makes finding the cheapest plan or prepaid offer for your needs easy.

 Swiss consumer protection laws give you the right to repay your debt as quickly as you like.
-Don’t fall for lenders’ offers to extend your loan term to make it “easier” for you to pay – a longer term just means higher profit for them.
+Don’t fall for lenders’ offers to extend your loan term to make it “easier” for you to pay – a longer term just means more interest charges for you and more profit for them.
 Interest is levied based on the amount of time it takes you to repay your debts, and the longer you carry debt, the more you pay.
-So although going all out to get rid of your debt may require sacrifices, you will end up with more money to spend on the things you enjoy.
+Although going all out to get rid of your debt may require sacrifices, in the long run you will end up with more money to spend on the things you enjoy.

 14. Create a budget